Democratic socialism: Non-communist opposition

-Communist opposition to Democratic Socialism
+Communist opposition

-On the other end of the spectrum, several Marxist and communist thinkers and groups have strongly criticized democratic socialism and many of its aspects.
-The roots of this can be found in the writings of Marx and Engels.
-In The Principles of Communism, they describe democratic socialists as either "proletarians who are not yet sufficiently clear about the conditions of the liberation of their class" or "representatives of the petty bourgeoisie [...]."
-Their criticisms of "bourgeois socialists" can also be interpreted as a critique of the same tendencies democratic socialists represent today.
-They described them as those who fear the inherent evils of capitalist society but seek to improve it, rather than overthrowing its foundations.
-Marx and Engels assert that the "welfare measures" or "grandiose systems of reform," of the bourgeois socialists, while seemingly meant to re-organize society, [...] are in fact intended to preserve the foundations, and hence the life, of existing society.
-Communists must unremittingly struggle against these bourgeois socialists because they work for the enemies of communists and protect the society which communists aim to overthrow.Vladimir Lenin expanded on this critique, specifically targeting those who believe socialism can be achieved through democracy:[...] the democratic republic, the Constituent Assembly, general elections, etc., are, in practice, the dictatorship of the bourgeoisie, and for the emancipation of labor from the yoke of capital there is no other way but to replace this dictatorship with the dictatorship of the proletariat.Thus, he opposed attempts to achieve socialism by electoral or democratic means, viewing democratic institutions under capitalism as instruments of capitalist class rule.
+On the other end of the spectrum, several Marxist, Trotskyist and communist thinkers and groups have strongly criticized democratic socialism and many of its aspects.
+The roots of this can be found in the early writings of Marx and Engels.
+In The Principles of Communism (1847), they describe democratic socialists as either "proletarians who are not yet sufficiently clear about the conditions of the liberation of their class" or "representatives of the petty bourgeoisie [...]."

+Vladimir Lenin expanded on this critique, specifically targeting those who believe socialism can be achieved through democracy:[...] the democratic republic, the Constituent Assembly, general elections, etc., are, in practice, the dictatorship of the bourgeoisie, and for the emancipation of labor from the yoke of capital there is no other way but to replace this dictatorship with the dictatorship of the proletariat.Thus, he opposed attempts to achieve socialism by electoral or democratic means, viewing democratic institutions under capitalism as instruments of capitalist class rule.

-Contemporary communist organizations such as the International Communist Party have echoed this view.
-In their article "Democratic Socialism: False Friend of the Working Class".
-They argue that electoral democracy "will not be enough" for the overthrow of capitalism.
+Contemporary communist organizations such as the Bordigist International Communist Party (ICP) have echoed this view.
+In their article "Democratic Socialism: False Friend of the Working Class," the ICP argues that electoral democracy "will not be enough" for the overthrow of capitalism.
 They call for a proletarian revolution which strips the bourgeoisie of political rights and participation, and uses its "dictatorial grip on power to abolish by force the basis for capitalist exploitation."

-According to these communists, the problems caused by capitalism cannot be resolved through incremental democratic reforms or electoral victories as proposed by many democratic socialists.
+According to these communists, none of the problems caused by capitalism can be resolved through incremental democratic reforms or electoral victories as proposed by many democratic socialists.
 Instead, they claim, only a dictatorship of the proletariat and global proletarian revolution can dismantle the capitalist system and eliminate its "exploitative foundations."